Web SDK Integration

 Resources/Token Security

-In the wrong hands, the ReadyRemit API Access Token generated for the C2C use case can be used to see personal information about your users or create fraudulent transfers.
-Be sure to encrypt the token on your backend and only after that send it to the frontend for the iframe configuration.
+In the wrong hands, the ReadyRemit API Access Token generated for the C2C use case can be used to view personal information about your users or create fraudulent transfers.
+Be sure to encrypt the token in your backend and only send it to the frontend for iframe configuration after encryption.

 Step 2: Configuration & Styling